Sales Territories are only available in the Enterprise edition.

 Sales Territories can also be used in the following widgets:

-Within these widgets, you can view records filtered within one or several specific territories.
+You can view records filtered within one or several specific territories within these widgets.